maxwelljmckee/no-dux/README.md

 - It reduces your application's boilerplate and runtime memory overhead
 - It handles data persistence over page reload without additional configuration or libraries
 - _**Stateful rerender is 100% opt-in**_, putting you back in charge of your application's performance
-- The core library is 100% framework agnostic, and its **unpacked bundle size is only _14kb_ with _zero dependencies_**!!!
+- The core library is 100% framework agnostic, and its **unpacked bundle size is only _14kb_ with _zero dependencies!!_**

 <br />

 ## How does it work?
-Instead of overengineering another complex data-persistence solution, `no-dux` works by extending the browser's native data-persistence tools using the `localStorage` api.
+Instead of overengineering another complex data-persistence solution, `no-dux` works by extending the browser's native data-persistence tools through the `localStorage` api.

 Most developers probably think of `localStorage` as a glorified set of key-value pairs.
 It's fine for storing a few odds and ends, but it's not powerful or flexible enough to meet your application's state-management needs.

-`no-dux` opens up a new world of possibility by making it easy to set and remove **deeply nested** data in your browser's localStorage.
-With `no-dux`, you enter your store through a single root node in your localStorage, and from there you can build a data-tree structure as large and complex as your application.
+`no-dux` opens up a new world of possibility by making it easy to set and remove _**deeply nested**_ data in your browser's localStorage.
+With `no-dux`, you enter your store through a single root node in your localStorage, and from there you can build a data-tree as large and complex as your application.
 We take care of the nesting and the JSON parsing for you!

 <br />